 Sr. Instruments Credit Conversion

 No. Factor

 i.
 Financial & other guarantees 100

 ii.
 Share/debenture underwriting obligations 50

 iii.
 Partly-paid shares/debentures 100

 iv.
 Bills discounted/rediscounted 100

-۷. Lease contracts entered into but yet to be executed 100
+V. Lease contracts entered into but yet to be executed 100

 vi.
-Sale and repurchase agreement and asset saleswith 100

-recourse, where the credit risk remains with the NBFC.

-vii.
-Forward asset purchases, forward deposits and partly 100

-paid shares and securities, which represent

-commitments with certain draw down.

-viii.
-Lending of NBFC securities or posting of securities as 100

-collateral by NBFC, including instances where these

-arise out of repo style transactions

-ix.
-Other commitments (e.g., formal standby facilities and

-credit lines) with an original maturity of

-up to one year 20

-over one year 50

-Х. [Similar commitments that are unconditionally 0

-cancellable at any time by the NBFC without prior

-notice or that effectively provide for automatic

-cancellation due to deterioration in a borrower's credit

-worthiness.

-xi.
-Take-out Finance in the books of taking-over institution

-(i) Unconditional 100

-take-out

-finance

-(ii) Conditional 50

-take-out

-finance

-Note: As the

-counter-party

-exposure will

-determine the risk

-weight, it will be

-100 percent in

-respect of all

-borrowers or zero

-percent if covered

-by Government

-guarantee.

-xii.
-Commitment to provide liquidity facility for securitization 100

-of standard asset transactions

-xiii.
-Second loss credit enhancement for securitization of 100

-standard asset transactions provided by third party

-xiv.
+Sale and repurchase agreement and asset sales with recourse, where the credit risk remains with the NBFC.
+100 vii.
+Forward asset purchases, forward deposits and partly paid shares and securities, which represent commitments with certain draw down.
+100 viii.
+Lending of NBFC securities or posting of securities as collateral by NBFC, including instances where these arise out of repo style transactions 100 ix.
+Other commitments (e.g., formal standby facilities and credit lines) with an original maturity of up to one year over one year 20 50 X. Similar commitments that are unconditionally cancellable at any time by the NBFC without prior notice or that effectively provide for automatic cancellation due to deterioration in a borrower's credit worthiness 0 xi.
+Take-out Finance in the books of taking-over institution (i) Unconditional take-out finance 100 (ii) Conditional take-out finance 50 Note: As counter-party exposure determine the weight, it will be percent in responsible all borrowers of will e risk be 100 bect of percent if covered by Government guarantee. xii.
+Commitment to provide liquidity facility for securitization 100 of standard asset transactions xiii.
+Second loss credit enhancement for securitization of 100 standard asset transactions provided by third party xiv.
 Other contingent liabilities (To be specified) 50